Rufa Mae Quinto: Personal life

-In 1999–2000, Quinto dated singer songwriter politician Dingdong Avanzado.
+From 1999 to 2000, Quinto dated singer-songwriter and politician Dingdong Avanzado.
+Quinto and ex-boyfriend Rudy Hatfield starred in Masikip sa Dibdib: The Boobita Rose Story as Boobita Rose and Mark, respectively.
+In 2004, they separated.
 She has also dated singer Erik Santos.

-Quinto married financial analyst, Trevor Magallanes on November 25, 2016 in Quezon City.
+Quinto married financial analyst Trevor Magallanes on November 25, 2016 in Quezon City.
 The two had met in 2016, during Quinto's fifth visit in the United States.
 She gave birth to their first daughter Athena on February 18, 2017.
-Quinto and her daughter splits their time between the Philippines and the United States, where her husband is based.
+Quinto and her daughter splits their time between the Philippines and the United States, where Magallanes is based.
 As of September 2020, she and her daughter have applied for a U.S. green card.